eatyourpeas/checktick/docs/authentication-and-permissions.md

 ## Identity and roles

-There are four key models in `checktick_app.surveys.models`:
+There are six key models in `checktick_app.surveys.models`:

 - Organization: a container for users and surveys.
 - OrganizationMembership: links a user to an organization with a role.
   - Roles: ADMIN, CREATOR, VIEWER
+- Team: a collaboration unit for small groups, optionally hosted within an organization.
+- TeamMembership: links a user to a team with a role.
+  - Roles: ADMIN, CREATOR, VIEWER
-- Survey: owned by a user and optionally associated with an organization.
+- Survey: owned by a user and optionally associated with an organization or team.
 - SurveyMembership: links a user to a specific survey with a role.
   - Roles: CREATOR, EDITOR, VIEWER

 ### Account Tiers

-CheckTick uses a four-tier account system:
+CheckTick uses a seven-tier account system:

 - **FREE tier**: Individual users with up to 3 active surveys.
 Cannot share surveys or invite collaborators.
 - **PRO tier**: Individual users with unlimited surveys.
 Can add editors (up to 10 collaborators per survey) but no viewer role.
+- **TEAM tiers** (Small/Medium/Large): Small group collaboration (5/10/20 members) with team-based surveys and role-based access.
-- **ORGANIZATION tier**: Team collaboration with unlimited collaborators and full role-based access (Admin, Creator, Viewer).
+- **ORGANIZATION tier**: Large team collaboration with unlimited collaborators and full role-based access (Admin, Creator, Viewer).
 - **ENTERPRISE tier**: All ORGANIZATION features plus custom branding, SSO/OIDC, and self-hosted options.

-For detailed tier features, see [Account Types & Organizations](getting-started-account-types.md).
+For detailed tier features, see [Account Types & Tiers](getting-started-account-types.md).

 ### Organization Roles

 Organization-level role semantics:

-- **Owner**: The user who created the survey.
-Owners can view/edit their own surveys.
+- **Owner**: The user who created the organization.
+Full administrative access.
 - **Org ADMIN**: Can view/edit all surveys that belong to their organization.
-Can manage organization members and survey collaborators.
+Can manage organization members, teams, and survey collaborators.
+- **Org CREATOR**: Can create surveys within the organization.
+Can view/edit their own surveys.
-- **Org CREATOR or VIEWER**: No additional rights beyond their personal ownership.
-They cannot access other members' surveys.
+- **Org VIEWER**: Read-only access to organization surveys.
+Cannot create or edit surveys.
 - **Participant** (no membership): Can only submit responses via public links; cannot access builder or API survey objects.

+### Team Roles

+Team-level role semantics (for Team tier accounts):

+- **Team Owner**: The user who created the team.
+Equivalent to Team ADMIN with ownership rights.
+- **Team ADMIN**: Can manage team members (add/remove, change roles).
+Can view/edit all team surveys.
+Can manage team settings.
+- **Team CREATOR**: Can create surveys within the team.
+Can view/edit their own surveys and collaborate on team surveys.
+- **Team VIEWER**: Read-only access to team surveys.
+Cannot create or edit surveys.

+Teams can exist:
+- **Standalone**: Independent teams (not part of an organization)
+- **Organization-hosted**: Teams within an organization (managed by org admins)

+**Access Hierarchy**: Organization admin > Team admin > Team creator > Team viewer

 ### Survey Collaboration Roles

-**Note**: Survey collaboration is only available for organization surveys.
-Individual users cannot share their surveys.
+**Note**: Survey collaboration is available for organization and team surveys.
+Individual users on PRO tier can add editors only (no viewer role).

 Individual surveys within organizations can have collaborators with specific roles through SurveyMembership: